City-of-Turku/laatukasikirja-rag/backend/README.md

 If you are using any tools or data sources, you can update their config files in the `config` folder.

+Add folder `storage` in backend root and add following files with content `{}`

+- docstore.json
+- graph_store.json
+- image__vector_store.json
+- index_store.json

-Second, generate the embeddings of the documents in the `./data` directory (if this folder exists - otherwise, skip this step):
+Generate the embeddings of the documents in the `./data` directory (if this folder exists - otherwise, skip this step):

 ```
 poetry run generate